Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Celebs have money to invest: Celebs have no shortage of spending money.
 “These high-profile celebrities are also high-net-worth individuals with cash on hand for the right business opportunity,” Haas explained.

 • Brands are eager for star investors: Of course, a celebrity-backed investment offer is also a boon for the brand itself.
-“Numerous studies have already shown that celebrities can affect consumer behavior, especially if the celebrity’s image aligns with the brand,” said Clint Proctor, lead editor at Forbes Advisor.
+“Numerous studies have already shown that celebrities can affect consumer behavior, especially if the celebrity’s image aligns with the brand,” said Clint Proctor, managing editor at Forbes Advisor.
 “Having celebrities as your investors can help you increase your sales and make your brand more recognizable to people.
 The celebrity’s fans or followers [will] associate the celeb’s positive image with your brand.”

 • The alcohol industry has fast turnaround times: Celebrities may also gravitate toward the alcohol industry because unique products can go from concept to shelf relatively quickly.
 Some spirits, like tequila, don’t require long aging periods, allowing for shorter production cycles and faster launches.
 This makes it easier to build momentum, capitalize on hype and be ready to release the next batch as soon as the first one sells out.
 (That said, “luxury” brands that take longer to produce can still be highly profitable — they just sell at a premium price.)